W-David-Porter/acim/src/text/5-healing-and-wholeness/vii-the-decision-for-god/index.md

 ²Perceiving [reacting with a lack of love] as “sin’ you become defensive because you expect attack.
 ³The decision to react by becoming defensive is your [decision], and can therefore be undone.
 ⁴The decision to become defensive cannot be undone by repentance in the usual sense, because repentance implies guilt.
-⁵If you allow yourself to feel guilty, you will reïnforce the error rather than allow the error to be undone for you.
+⁵If you allow yourself to feel guilty, you will reinforce the error rather than allow the error to be undone for you.
 :::

 ::: details Simplified